-ERES: In this mode, the oscilloscope digitally filters the sampling points, which can reduce the broadband random noise on the input signal and improve the signal-to-noise ratio, to improve the effective resolution (ENOB) of the oscilloscope.
-The ERES processing of SDS2000X HD is realized by the hardware engine, so it can still maintain a high waveform refresh rate when eres is turned on.
+Hi-Res: High-resolution mode.
+The oscilloscope filters the sample, which rejects noise in the high-frequency domain, so the signal-to-noise ratio (SNR) is improved.
+As a result, the resolution of the oscilloscope is enhanced.
+For the SDS6000A, Hi-Res processing is implemented by the hardware engine, so it can still maintain a high waveform update rate when the acquisition mode is Hi-Res.